ICAS Sustainability Panel

 Rachel Jackson (Vice-Chair)

 Rachel was formerly a sustainability technical expert at ACCA for over 15 years.
 Throughout this time, she was involved in promoting the importance of environmental and sustainability issues in business affairs and reporting and has been involved in the development of global reporting frameworks such as those from GRI, CDSB and IIRC.

 Her role at ACCA focused on corporate accountability, reporting and disclosure (with specific reference to ESG issues) and directing the sustainability work of ACCA’s global ‘Research and Insights’ program and managing their Global Forum on Sustainability.

-He is an Associate of Herefordshire-based sustainable charity the Bulmer Foundation where he leads work ranging from well-being projects to evaluation of impact.
-He has a Doctorate in sustainability accounting and is a lecturer with the University of Worcester.
+He is an Associate of Herefordshire-based sustainable development charity, the Brightspace Foundation, where he leads work ranging from well-being projects and cultural value to evaluation of impact.
+He has a Doctorate in sustainability accounting.
+He is a trustee for several charities.

 Fiona is an ICAS member.
 She has been based in Hong Kong for over 25 years and has an active interest in sustainability.

 Fiona is the Managing Director of Redlinks, a business resource consultancy based in Hong Kong.
 She has been active in renewables/clean tech/sustainability space for over ten years and has a well-rounded business perspective of sustainability matters.